Novokuznetsk Kuzbass, Russia Travel Guide

 ~13,500+ RUB (approximately $150+ USD).

-Your health and safety in Novokuznetsk need careful consideration, especially given the Siberian climate and local conditions.
+Your health and safety in Novokuznetsk need careful consideration, especially in light of the Siberian climate and local conditions.

 Practice cleanliness and make informed choices to stay healthy.